boppygaming/pipranksound/README.md

 # pipranksound
-a simple flask app to trigger sounds on a raspberry pi
+a simple flask app to trigger sounds on a raspberry pi.